-Sara is a family and civil practitioner specialising in all areas of family law and matters related to residential property.
+Sara is a family and civil practitioner who specialises in all areas of family law.

 Sara represents clients in cases related to the Family Law Act 1996, Part IV and is familiar with the connection between such proceedings and applications made under the Children Act 1989.
-She regularly acts in applications for non-molestation orders, occupation orders and the transfer of tenancies.
+She regularly acts for applicants and respondents in applications for non-molestation orders, occupation orders and the transfer of tenancies.

-Sara is also a regular author of case summaries for the Family Law Week website.
+Sara is a regular author of case summaries for the Family Law Week website.

-Sara advises and acts in a wide range of civil law disciplines, including bankruptcy and insolvency proceedings, enforcement and contract matters.
+Sara advises and acts in a range of civil law disciplines including residential property, bankruptcy, insolvency proceedings, enforcement and contractual matters.

 - BVC (Outstanding), BPP Law School, London